-Most ATVs are designed to carry only one person – with the exception of our CFORCE 800 EPS and CFORCE 500 HO EPS – and should be used according to the design.
+Most ATVs are designed to carry only one person – except those fitted by the factory with a rear passenger seat – and should be used according to the design.
 Built for an interactive ride, ATV drivers must be able to freely adjust their weight in any direction to accommodate for changes in situation and terrain.
 This is critical to maintaining safe control of the ATV, and riding with passengers inhibits that ability.

-ATVs – because of how they are made – are difficult to control on paved roads, causing collisions with other vehicles, which can be deadly.
+Because of how they are made, ATVs are difficult to control on paved roads, causing collisions with other vehicles, which can be deadly.
 A majority of ATV fatalities occur on paved roads.

 Children are involved in about one-third of all ATV-related deaths and hospital emergency room injuries.
 Most of these deaths and injuries occur when a child is driving or riding on an adult ATV.
 Children under 16 on adult ATVs are twice as likely to be injured as those riding youth ATVs.

-Alcohol and drugs impair reaction time and judgment, two essential skills for safe ATV use.
+Alcohol and drugs impair reaction time and judgement—two essential skills for safe ATV and motorcycle use.